Contact

 Klug_Patricia_2 (1)

-Each year on November 8, the Chaiken Center hosts the college’s First-Generation Student Celebration as part of the national celebration by the same name.
+Each year during the week of November 8, the Liberal Arts Chaiken Center hosts the college’s First-Generation Student Celebration as part of the national celebration by the same name.
 But our first-generation activities aren’t limited to one day a year.
 The Chaiken Center hosts workshops, brings in first-generation alumni speakers, and organizes meet and greets for first-generation Liberal Arts students throughout the year.

 Nearly 25 percent of Penn State undergraduate students are the first in their families to graduate from college.
 The Chaiken Center is your place to find support and resources for first-generation students in the college.
-We also partner with Penn State’s Student Success Center to help students find their community and resources to help them navigate college as a first-gen student.
+We also partner with the Penn State Chaiken Center to help students find their community and resources to help them navigate college as a first-gen student.

 Who are first-generation students?